sulu/SuluFormBundle/Resources/doc/dropzone.md

         },

         /**
+         *  Returns a boolean if there is at least one dropzone in the form that has files.
+         *
-         * @method hasFiles
+         * @returns {Boolean}
          */
         hasFiles: function() {
-            // has dropzones
+            // Has dropzones.
             if (!this.dropzones.length) {
                 return false;
             }

-            // has files in dropzone
+            // Has files in dropzone.
             for (var i = 0, length = this.dropzones.length; i < length; i++) {
                 if (this.dropzones[i].getQueuedFiles().length) {
                     return true;